skytells-research/RealitySurround/README.md

-Here’s the updated and correctly formatted `README.md` file:

----

 # Reality Surround Framework

 Reality Surround by Skytells, Inc. is a cutting-edge framework that seamlessly integrates haptic feedback with audio playback to deliver dynamic, immersive experiences on iOS.
 Using Core Haptics, Reality Surround analyzes audio signals in real-time, adjusting haptic intensity and sharpness to synchronize with music, videos, or live audio.
 Compatible with both Swift and Objective-C, this framework is designed for developers seeking to elevate user engagement with responsive, tactile feedback.